IHttpClientFactory with .NET

 The IHttpClientFactory type

-All of the sample source code in this article relies on the Microsoft.Extensions.Http NuGet package.
-Additionally, HTTP GET requests are made to the free {JSON} Placeholder API to get user Todo objects.
+All of the sample source code provided in this article requires the installation of the Microsoft.Extensions.Http NuGet package.
+Furthermore, the code examples demonstrate the usage of HTTP GET requests to retrieve user Todo objects from the free {JSON} Placeholder API.

 When you call any of the AddHttpClient extension methods, you're adding the IHttpClientFactory and related services to the IServiceCollection.
 The IHttpClientFactory type offers the following benefits: